 Food safety audits help ensure compliance throughout your food supply chain and improve your and your supplier’s quality management systems.
 QIMA offers hygiene audits (GHP), Good Agricultural Practices (GAP) and Good Manufacturing Practice (GMP) audits for your fresh produce supply chain.

-QIMA, through WQS, can audit your processes and systems against the requirements of applicable standards to achieve certification under the following schemes:
+QIMA, through our subsidiary QIMA/WQS, can audit your processes and systems against the requirements of applicable standards to achieve certification under the following schemes:

 ClientID:; Client:; Affiliate:;